In this post, I am going to explain California’s law on receiving stolen property.

 You would have to demonstrate what steps you promptly took to return the property or to alert the police.
 If you waited several days before doing anything, you might have a difficult time convincing the trier-of-fact of your innocent intent when you received the property.

-For instance, if you were at large party with alcohol and you had been drinking heavily when someone offered you a Rolex watch for $200 and you purchased it, the prosecution may have a difficult time showing that you had the requisite knowledge that the item was stolen or had the intent to receive stolen property13.
+For instance, if you were at a large party with alcohol and you had been drinking heavily when someone offered you a Rolex watch for $200 and you purchased it.

 - Completed all terms and conditions of your probation